top of page

 Year Opened: 1992 Capacity: 18,422

-The Mercury is a successful team and has won three WNBA Championships (2007, 2009, 2014).
-Attending a Mercury game is a refreshing sports experience; it is still about the sport played on the court and not the other extraneous activities that occur at many major league sports events these days.
+The Mercury is a successful team with three WNBA Championships (2007, 2009, 2014).
+Attending a Mercury game is a refreshing sports experience; it is still about the sport played on the court and not the other extraneous activities at many other major league sports events.

 The team’s name, Mercury, parallels its brethren NBA team, the Phoenix Suns.
-The NBA team gets its name from the hot Arizona sun, while the WNBA team gets its name from the planet closest to the sun.
-The same business person owns both teams.
+The NBA team gets its name from the hot Arizona sun, while the WNBA team gets it from the planet nearest the sun.
+The same businessperson owns both teams.

-The Mercury play their home games at the newly renamed and renovated Footprint Center in downtown Phoenix.
-The venue also hosts the NBA Suns, indoor football IFL Arizona Rattlers, and other entertainment choices like concerts, WWE, boxing, Commissioner’s Cup, and more.
-The arena opened in 1992 as America West Arena and previously hosted the NHL Phoenix Coyotes and ECHL Phoenix RoadRunners hockey and professional indoor soccer.
-It has had several other names throughout the years.
-The venue underwent renovations in 2003 and, most recently, in 2020.
+The Mercury play their home games at the Footprint Center in downtown Phoenix.
+The venue also hosts the NBA Suns and other entertainment choices like concerts, WWE, boxing, the Commissioner’s Cup, and more.
+The arena opened in 1992 as America West Arena and previously hosted the NHL Phoenix Coyotes and ECHL Phoenix RoadRunners hockey, indoor football IFL Arizona Rattlers, and professional indoor soccer.
+It has had several other names and underwent renovations in 2003 and, most recently, in 2020.

 Food & Beverage 4